-- A concern or complaint can be made in person, by letter or email, or by telephone. - Complaints concerning the school staff (except the headteacher) should be made in the first instance to Mr Guy Walsh, headteacher via the school office.
-Please mark them as Private and Confidential. - Complaints that involve or are about the headteacher should be addressed to Mr George Bishop, the chair of governors, via the school office.
-Please mark them as Private and Confidential. - Complaints about the chair of governors, any individual governor or the whole governing board should be addressed to the Clerk to the governing board via the school office.
-Please mark them as Private and Confidential. - Complainants should not approach individual governors to raise concerns or complaints.
-They have no power to act on an individual basis and it may prevent them from considering complaints at stage 3 or 4 of the procedure.
+- A concern or complaint can be made in person, by letter or email, or by telephone. - Complaints concerning the school staff (except the headteacher) should be made in the first instance to Matt Doody, Headteacher (headteacher (head@denton.e-sussex.sch.uk).
+Please mark the complaint as 'Private and Confidential'. - Complaints that involve or are about the headteacher should be addressed to Abbie Thomas, Chair of Governors, via the Clerk to the governing board clerk@denton.e-sussex.sch.uk.
+Please mark the complaint as 'Private and Confidential'. - Complaints about the chair of governors, any individual governor or the whole governing board should be addressed to the Clerk to the governing board clerk@denton.e- sussex.sch.uk.
+Please mark the complaint as 'Private and Confidential'. - Complainants should not approach individual governors to raise concerns or complaints.
+They have no power to act on an individual basis and it may prevent them from considering complaints at stage 3 of the procedure.

 Some complaints fall outside the school's complaints procedure, for example, staff grievances or staff conduct and/or competency (see: Complaints outside the Scope).
 In these cases, if such an issue is brought to the headteacher's or chair of governor's attention, the school will follow its own internal personnel processes.
-The complainant will be informed that an issue is to be considered as part of the school's personnel processes but will not be informed of the outcome of any such considerations.
+The complainant will be informed that an issue is to be considered as part of the school's personnel processes, but the complainant will not be informed of the outcome of any such considerations.